 Pre-K Teacher Aide

 Middle School Science and Religion Teacher, 7th Grade Homeroom, Athletic Director

 Degree: Bachelor of Science, Education

 I believe that Science is a subject best learned with hands-on activities and lab experiments.
 I draw from a wide variety of materials and investigations designed for students to experience Science in action and learn the material best.
 Some of these include marble races, identifying mineral samples, building a functioning windmill, a balloon-powered race car, and an egg drop.
 I believe that a relationship with Jesus and understanding the importance of receiving the body & blood of Christ is central to our Catholic Faith.
 In Religion class we do a variety of exercises to help develop our faith.”

 Middle School Social Studies Teacher, Eighth Grade Homeroom Teacher

-Degree: Bachelor of Arts, English / Secondary and Elementary Education
+Degree: Bachelor of Arts in English / Secondary and Elementary Education

 At the root of who I am as an educator is the belief that every child is a unique individual created in the image and likeness of God.
 Creating an environment in my classroom that reflects that belief is core to creating a safe learning environment where ideas can be explored.
 Within my classroom, I strive to build relationships with my students that are based on mutual trust and respect.
 Upon that foundation, success is achieved through recognizing that every child works and learns differently and providing my students with a variety of educational opportunities in order for every learner to be curious and grow academically, emotionally, socially and spiritually.